rnuske/komaletter/README.md

 `pandoc`, otherwise do what is needed on your OS.
 For LaTeX look for `texlive` which is included in most Linux distributions or `MiKTeX` if you are using Windows.
 KOMA-Script is part of all but the most bare bone LaTeX distributions.
-Something like `sudo apt-get install pandoc pandoc-citeproc texlive` should provide everything needed on Debian/Ubuntu.
+Something like `sudo apt install pandoc pandoc-citeproc texlive` should provide everything needed on Debian/Ubuntu.

-If you plan to write non-english letter, make sure you have the necessary language packs, _i.e_ `texlive-lang-german`.
+If you plan to write non-english letters, make sure you have the necessary language packs, _i.e_ `texlive-lang-german`.

 ### Authors